OTWhite04/Unity3DPlatformerTemplate/Assets/Readme.md

-## Welcome to the Level Tutorial Assignment!
+## Welcome to Owen's Mechanic Implementation Project!

+For my mechanic, I created a wall jump that activates on the red walls,